oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/MapReduce/MonteCarloPi/README.md

    ```
    MonteCarloPi.exe
    ```
-### Run the `Monte Carlo Pi` Sample in Intel® DevCloud
-If running a sample in the Intel® DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel® oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).

 ## Example Output
 In addition to displaying output similar to the following, the program creates a rendered image plot of the computation to a file: `MonteCarloPi.bmp`.